Miles Nxbxdy - Manic Vol. 1 Short Film

 One of the highlights of our DIY production was making it on to the Instagram account @shittyrigs.

-For production, we didn’t have a ton of cash to use (as evidenced by our shitty rig) on high end equipment so we ended up utilizing the Canon R5 for the bulk of our production and a DJI Mavic Pro 2 drone, along with an assortment of Canon glass.
+For production, we didn’t have a ton of cash to use (as evidenced by our shitty rig) on high end equipment so we ended up utilizing the Canon R5 for the bulk of our production and a DJI Mavic Pro 2 drone, along with an assortment of Canon lenses, cheap LED panels, and lighting provided within rented studio spaces.

 Behind the Scenes: frames from a green screen studio shoot and content review